Historic Preservation Program

 Whether you're a college student, a working professional, or just a lover of history looking for a challenge, everyone is welcome to participate in our unique program.
 Historic Preservation courses are open enrollment: students of all backgrounds and levels of experience can participate.

-All courses are taken for college credit and are offered throughout the year.
+All courses at Bucks are taken for college credit and are offered throughout the year.
+No experience necessary- our program is open enrollment.
 We hope you'll take the time to read the sections in the sidebar to become familiar with all the award-winning Bucks Preservation program has to offer!

 The Bucks Historic Preservation Program meets the standards set forth by the National Council for Preservation Education.